profork/ROCKNIX-apps/README.md

 **Steam running in arch runimage container**

 *Mouse/keyboard recommended.
 Starts in desktop mode.
 Experimental.
 High end device/6gb+ recommended.
 Steam input doesn't appear to work on built in controllers, but appears to work on external controllers.
 Relies on the games native controller support for internal controller fallback.
-Takes a while to Start up*
+Takes a while to Start up.*

 ---